 • Rickettsia – another serious bacterial infection that is passed along by parasites such as ticks and fleas.

-• Salmonella – most commonly known as a type of food poisoning, this can be transmitted due to rats interfering with food and food preparation areas.
-Since rats are not exactly known for being clean, living in sewers and rooting through garbage, they can easily transfer bacteria like Salmonella to cooking surfaces and that can make people very sick.
+• Salmonella – most commonly known as a type of food poisoning, can be transmitted due to rats interfering with food and food preparation areas.
+Since rats are not exactly known for being clean, living in sewers and rooting through garbage, they can easily transfer bacteria like Salmonella to cooking surfaces, making people very sick.

 • Hantavirus – a virus that humans can contract when they encounter rat urine, faeces or saliva.
 It can be fatal to humans and can cause renal (kidney) failure.

 Do not delay dealing with a rat infestation.
 Instead, contact us and find out more about how Pest Managers can help you remove rats and prevent them from coming back.

 Rats are various medium-sized, long-tailed rodents.
 Please read the beginning of the article for an explanation of how to get rid of rats.